 - The CDC Coronavirus webpage for those at a higher risk of complications includes specific recommendations for older adults and individuals at higher risk, and what others can do to support older adults and people with disabilities.

 - AARP’s News and Guidance on Coronavirus page has many resources including an FAQ, videos, articles, and updates on what you need to know about Coronavirus.
+AARP has also put together a list of questions you should ask if you have a loved one in a nursing home or assisted living facility to serve as a guide for a conversation with facility staff.

 - The Pioneer Network Resource Library has a new collection of resources to prevent loneliness and isolation and engage and connect residents and older adults with their family, friends and communities during this challenging time.